-As at 30 June 2018, Bank & Trust's customer funds stood at EUR 284 million and Bank & Trust's gross loans reached EUR 20 million.
-In the first six months of 2018, Bank & Trust's net income amounted to EUR 2.5 million.
+As at 31 December 2018, Bank & Trust's customer funds stood at EUR 23 million and Bank & Trust's gross loans reached EUR 14 million.
+In 2018, Bank & Trust's net income amounted to EUR 4.5 million.

 Other

 The Bank also has ten representative offices (one in the United Kingdom, one in Germany, three in Switzerland, two in Brazil, one in Venezuela, one in China in Canton and one in South Africa), and five commercial protocols (Canada, United States, Spain, France and Luxembourg).